antongeorgescu/agentic-ai-orchestrations/README.md

 ## 2. Threat Model for Multi-Agent Embedded Orchestration

+The following threat model has been generated from `agentic_embed_orch.py` Python script, by using Github Copilot.

 ### 2.1 **Architecture Overview**
 - The system orchestrates multiple AI agents (SupportAgent, TriageAgent, TravelWorkflowAgent, SportAgent) using Azure OpenAI services.
 - User queries are routed through a handoff orchestration, with some agents (like TravelWorkflowAgent) running their own internal sequential orchestration (TravelAgent, SummarizerAgent, WeatherAgent).